importRyan/journal/journal/README.md

 ## Usage

-To create a new journal entry:
+To create and store a new journal entry:
 ```
 ./journal --create "Contents of a new journal entry" --title "Title of entry"
 ```